dynamic-stall/dynamic-stall.github.io/README.md

 > **Note:** This repo is public only because [GitHub Pages](https://docs.github.com/en/pages/quickstart) requires it.
 If you want to build your own portfolio, please use [ashutosh1919's portfolio template](https://github.com/ashutosh1919/masterportfolio) instead.

 This repo is a heavily customized version of the above template, with:
-- Improved styling for paragraph and button elements
+- Improved styling for paragraph, button, and bullet-point elements
 - Graceful error handling for missing values
 - Improved secrets management (Bitwarden SM)
 - CI/CD automation via GitHub Actions (with Slack notifications)